mkuthan/mkuthan.github.io/_posts/2014-05-29-acceptance-testing-using-jbehave-spring-framework-and-maven.md

 I have following requirements:

 * The ability to run single story from my IDE.
 * Meet Open Close Principle.
-When I add new story I do not want to modify any existing file.
+When I add new story I don't want to modify any existing file.
 I want to add new one(s).
 * Have a full control over _JBehave_ configuration.

 To meet my requirements some base class for all tests must be defined.
-I do not like the idea to use inheritance here but I did not find better way.
+I don't like the idea to use inheritance here but I didn't find better way.

 Let me describe `AbstractSpringJBehaveStory` step by step: